aptech/docs/docs/data-management/programmatic-import.rst

 Note that the format specifier is enclosed in single ticks.

-Loading a variables as a strings
+Loading variables as a string
 -----------------------------------------------------------------------------

 In most cases, GAUSS will auto-detect when a variable is a string variable.
 However, in the case a string variable is not correctly identified by GAUSS, the ``str`` keyword should be used, within a GAUSS formula string.
 This will specify that a variable should be loaded as a string variable in a dataframe.